 Slide the circuit breaker in the panel so the toe engages the outside rail:

-Press it down firmly to secure it on the hot bus stab:
+Press the circuit breaker down firmly to secure it on the hot bus stab:

-There’s nothing more to do in the circuit breaker panel until I’ve pulled out the old NM-B 14/2 cable and fished new 12/2 cable to the panel.
+There’s nothing more to do in the circuit breaker panel until the old branch circuit NM-B 14/2 cable is removed and I’ve fished new 12/2 cable to the circuit breaker panel.
 I therefore:

-- Reattached the circuit breaker panel cover & door.
+- Reattached the circuit breaker panel cover and door for safety.

 Don’t work around an energized open panel!
 Protect yourself and the family – put the panel cover back on.

-- Turned the power back ON at the service disconnect switch.
+- Turned the power back ON at the service disconnect switch at the electric meter.

-I double checked the old NM-B 14/2 cable with my non-contact voltage detector to ensure the cable was dead, as there could be a slight possibly that it was wired strangely or shorted with another wire and still energized.
+I double checked the old NM-B 14/2 cable with my non-contact voltage detector to ensure the cable was dead because it may be wired to another circuit that I’ve missed and electrified.
 The cable was indeed dead and safe to work on.